llGuy/llGuy/README.md

 ### Hi there 👋

+You can find here my open source projects.

+## Video games and engines

+I really enjoy working on video games and engines - plain and simple.

+The project I am working on the most at the moment is vkPhysics - the engine + game.
+I write articles on certain parts of the engine which I found a bit tricky to get working, notably the networking part to get real-time multiplayer support in a world that is completely deformable.

 <!--
 **llGuy/llGuy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.